AikawaMafuyu/HDMNIST/README.md

  - This application requires the following packages: pickle, pandas, numpy, scikit-learnand python-mnist.
 Packages can be installed via pip.

 ### Run the application.
- - Application can be run by directly executing the python script, e.g. "python3 HDMNIST.py"
+ - Application can be run by directly executing the python script, e.g. "python3 HDMNIST.py".
+Give mode argument to main() to select which mode this script operates on.
+Please note that you must run in "train" mode to train your AM before running in "test" mode.
  - You can adjust different parameters of HDC, including: Dimension, epochs of retraining, training and testing set sizes and quantization bits.
  - Random train/test split is not implemented yet.
 You need to implement by yourself.
  - This script will generate files of considerable size in the directory, make sure you have proper access and disk space.